bytesagar/C_Programs/README.md

   <li>Program to calculate the area of circle</li>
   <li>Program to calcuate the area of square</li>
   <li>Simple multiplication table</li>
+   <li>C program to accept a coordinate point in a XY coordinate system and determine in which quadrant the coordinate point lies.</li>
+  <li> C program to calculate the root of a Quadratic Equation.</li>

 </ul>
 <h2>Simple Projects</h2>